Program at glance

 Panel discussion

-Thursday May 29th | 17:30 - 18:30
+Thursday May 29th | 17:30 - 18:30 | First floor - Room B4

 Sfide e potenzialità di Big Data ed Intelligenza Artificiale nelle aree montane